-Chief Officer (Governance) Chief Officer (Resources)
+Chief Officer (Governance)

+Chief Officer (Resources)

+Reasons for making the decision:

 The City Council's Performance Management Framework requires the regular reporting of operational, as well as financial performance.

-47 URGENT BUSINESS REPORT

-(Cabinet Member with Special Responsibility Councillor Blamire)

-Cabinet received a report from the Chief Officer (Governance) to advise Members of actions taken by the Chief Executive, in consultation with the relevant Cabinet Members with regard to the City Council acting as an accountable body in connection with the Coastal Revival Fund.

-Councillor Clifford proposed, seconded by Councillor Hanson:-

-"That the recommendation, as set out in the report, be approved."

-Councillors then voted:-
+47 URGENT BUSINESS REPORT (Cabinet Member with Special Responsibility Councillor Blamire) Cabinet received a report from the Chief Officer (Governance) to advise Members of actions taken by the Chief Executive, in consultation with the relevant Cabinet Members with regard to the City Council acting as an accountable body in connection with the Coastal Revival Fund.
+Councillor Clifford proposed, seconded by Councillor Hanson:- "That the recommendation, as set out in the report, be approved."
+Councillors then voted:- CABINET 3RD NOVEMBER 2015 Resolved unanimously:

-- (1) That the actions taken by the Chief Executive, in consultation with the relevant Cabinet Members in accordance with the Scheme of Delegation, in respect of the following, be noted:- - (1) That the City Council agrees to act as the Accountable Body for the Venus and Cupid Arts Trust Coastal Revival Fund application. - (2) That a letter from the Chief Executive agreeing to act as the accountable body for the funding is written and sent to the Venus and Cupid Arts Trust at the earliest opportunity. - (3) That consultation is undertaken with a view to waiving call-in, in accordance with Overview and Scrutiny procedure rule 17, to enable the decision to be implemented immediately.
+(1) That the actions taken by the Chief Executive, in consultation with the relevant Cabinet Members in accordance with the Scheme of Delegation, in respect of the following, be noted:- - (1) That the City Council agrees to act as the Accountable Body for the Venus and Cupid Arts Trust Coastal Revival Fund application. - (2) That a letter from the Chief Executive agreeing to act as the accountable body for the funding is written and sent to the Venus and Cupid Arts Trust at the earliest opportunity. - (3) That consultation is undertaken with a view to waiving call-in, in accordance with Overview and Scrutiny procedure rule 17, to enable the decision to be implemented immediately.
 Officer responsible for effecting the decision:

-Chief Officer (Governance)
+Chief Officer (Governance) Reasons for making the decision: